richersu-teacher/teach-tools/README.md

 - xlsx-js-style
 - canvas-confetti
 - Google Fonts
+- Phosphor Icons

-All third-party libraries are used under their respective open-source licenses (e.g., MIT License).
+All third-party libraries, fonts, icons, and resources are used under their respective licenses.
 All rights belong to their original authors.

 ---